 - Also used in "The Snow Job", by way of Crooked Contractor.

-- Amoral Attorney Maurice Levy from The Wire constantly suggests his clients from Organized Crime turn to real estate; they do.
-One of the background subplots is that drug money is being funneled to State Sen. Clay Davis, who then tells Stringer which buildings are due to get revitalization grants so Stinger can buy them while they are still dirt cheap.
+- Maurice Levy from The Wire constantly suggests his clients from Organized Crime turn to real estate; they do.
+One of the background subplots is that drug money is being funneled to State Sen. Clay Davis, who then tells Stringer which buildings are due to get revitalization grants so Stringer can buy them while they are still dirt cheap.
+Clay Davis, however, is just being a Snake Oil Salesman to Stringer.

 - The All in the Family episode "The Blockbuster" had the Bunkers dealing with the titular scammer.